-The Residential Provider should have a minimum of two (2) years’ experience in working with individuals with developmental disabilities and/or serious mental illness residential services.
+The Provider should have a minimum of two (2) years’ experience in working with individuals with developmental disabilities and/or serious mental illness.

-The Residential Provider must have the organizational capacity to provide the services described in this RFP.
+The Provider must have the organizational capacity to provide the services described in this RFP.

-The Provider must be able to begin services and accept new referrals based on individual’s choice no later than 1/1/2021 January 1, 2018.
-It is anticipated that MCCMHS will be able to identify potential persons served by or before 1/1/2021 mid-December 2017.
-If the residential Provider cannot provide all of the services outlined in this RFP by 1/1/2021 January 1, 2018, they should submit a timeline for a plan for full implementation.
+The Provider must be able to begin services and accept new referrals based on individual’s choice no later than 1/1/2021.
+It is anticipated that MCCMHS will be able to identify potential persons served by or before 1/1/2021.
+If the Provider cannot provide all of the services outlined in this RFP by 1/1/2021, they should submit a timeline for a plan for full implementation.

 FISCAL MANAGEMENT RESPONSIBILITIES TO MCCMHS:

-The Residential Provider shall have a solid financial foundation and have demonstrated sound fiscal practices for several years.
+The Provider shall have a solid financial foundation and have demonstrated sound fiscal practices for several years.

-The Residential Provider shall provide proof of current liability insurance to protect the interests and obligations being delegated by MCCMHS.
+The Provider shall provide proof of current liability insurance to protect the interests and obligations being delegated by MCCMHS.

 INFORMATION SUPPORTS RESPONSIBILITIES TO MCCMHS:

-The Residential Provider shall have policies and procedures in place, and an environment that protects consumer information.
+The Provider shall have policies and procedures in place, and an environment that protects consumer information.

-The Residential Provider shall utilize and participate in the MCCMHS FOCUS data system for claims submission.
+The Provider shall utilize and participate in the MCCMHS FOCUS data system for claims submission.

 QUALITY MANAGEMENT RESPONSIBILITIES TO MCCMHS:

-The Residential Provider shall assure that provided services are documented in the consumer’s record as required by the MDHHS and the Centers for Medicare and Medicaid Services.
+The Provider shall assure that provided services are documented in the record of each person served as required by the MDHHS and the Centers for Medicare and Medicaid Services.

-The Residential Provider shall support and assist MCCMHS to evaluate, on an annual basis at minimum, the competency and training of staff employed by the provider.
+The Provider shall support and assist MCCMHS to evaluate, on an annual basis at minimum, the competency and training of staff employed by the provider.

-The Residential Provider shall assure that staff employed by the residential Provider receives initial and ongoing education in person-centered planning, behavior management, crisis management, language proficiency, cultural competency, grievance and appeals and recipient rights.
+The Provider shall assure that staff employed by the Provider receives initial and ongoing education in person-centered planning, behavior management, crisis management, language proficiency, cultural competency, grievance and appeals and recipient rights.

-The Residential Provider shall possess licensure or certification as needed and/or required and accreditation by a nationally recognized accreditation organization.
+The Provider shall possess licensure or certification as needed and/or required and accreditation by a nationally recognized accreditation organization.

-The Residential Provider shall have the capacity to meet the reporting requirements of MCCMHS as outlined in the MCCMHS contract with the MDHHS.
+The Provider shall have the capacity to meet the reporting requirements of MCCMHS as outlined in the MCCMHS contract with the MDHHS.

 RECIPIENT RIGHTS RESPONSIBILITIES:

-The Residential Provider shall comply with all Recipient Rights provisions as described in the Michigan Mental Health Code, the MDHHS Administrative Rules, MCCMHS’ contract with MDHHS and policies of MCCMHS.
+The Provider shall comply with all Recipient Rights provisions as described in the Michigan Mental Health Code, the MDHHS Administrative Rules, MCCMHS’ contract with MDHHS and policies of MCCMHS.

-The Residential Provider shall take steps to ensure that consumers will be protected from rights violations while receiving mental health services.
+The Provider shall take steps to ensure that persons served will be protected from rights violations while receiving mental health services.

-The Residential Provider shall assign a Recipient Rights Coordinator to ensure that staff are trained in recipient rights and that consumers are/or families are informed of rights guaranteed by the Michigan Mental Health Code.
+The Provider shall assign a Recipient Rights Coordinator to ensure that staff are trained in recipient rights and that persons served and/or families are informed of rights guaranteed by the Michigan Mental Health Code.
 All training for recipient rights must be provided by the MCCMHS’ Office of Recipient Rights.
 Initial Recipient Rights training and bi-annual training for Recipient Rights must be completed face-to-face.

-The Residential Provider shall make available to all employees, staff and consumers and/or families, and shall post in a conspicuous location the following:
+The Provider shall make available to all employees, staff, persons served, and/or families, and shall post in a conspicuous location the following:

 A summary of all rights guaranteed by the Michigan Mental Health Code.

-Instructions on how to contract the MCCMHS’ Office of Recipient Rights.
+Instructions on how to contact the MCCMHS’ Office of Recipient Rights.

-The MDHHS’ Office of Recipient Rights reporting requirements poster for staff.
+The MDHHS Office of Recipient Rights reporting requirements poster for staff.

 Provide for unrestricted access to Rights Complaint forms and “Your Rights” booklet to consumers, families and others.